DBAmon

 T_MSSQL_VLF_Count: nn (Optional) The Performance Event numeric threshold of the number of VLFs for the creation of a PERF event for this metric.
 150 dbamonrc Default_T_MSSQL_VLF_Count value

 T_PerfCounter: {PerfCounterName} W-Threshold/C-Threshold [Comparison-Operator] (Optional) This parameter is used to specify EVENT Warning and Critical thresholds for the Windows and MSSQL Performance Counters that DBAmon monitors.
 See the PERFORMANCE section of the INSTANCE DETAIL WWW page for the Performance Counter names.
-You must specify both a WARNING and CRITICAL threshold with the format: W/C. You can optionally specify a COMPARISON OPERATOR as the last parameter.
-It must be GT, GE, LT or LE.
-The default is GE (greater than or equal to).
-T_PerfCounter: SQL_ActiveTrans 10/15 GT (No Default)
+The parameters are:

 T_TLog_Full: ww/cc